 Capture the following amount of data - make sure you capture a wide variety of angles and zoom levels:

-Follow the following tutorials to collect data from the supported devices:
+You can collect data from the following devices:

 Afterwards you should have a well-balanced dataset listed under Data acquisition in your Edge Impulse project.
 You can switch between your training and testing data with the two buttons above the 'Data collected' widget.